Jewel Marketing

 I know this might sound like heresy to some of the more SEO-minded among you, but hear me out.
 Long consideration articles (8 min or more) meant to be consumed on the buyer's journey, that are explicitly focused on a product or your brand, may be good candidates for being broken up into shorter standalone articles.

 Imagine two choices.
-A twelve-minute article titled "Twelve Freight Storage & Shipping Problems Solved By The Model XYZ" or two six-minute articles titled "Six Warehouse Management Problems Solved By The XYZ" and "Six Fleet Management Problems Solved By The XYZ."
-Which choice do you think likely to drive more conversions?
+A twelve-minute article titled "Twelve Freight Storage and Shipping Problems Solved by the Model XYZ" or two six-minute articles titled "Six Warehouse Management Problems Solved by the XYZ" and "Six Fleet Management Problems Solved by the XYZ."
+Which choice do you think more likely to drive conversions?

 I'm thinking it's the two shorter, snappier, more focused articles.
 I'm guessing a lot of you would, too.
 But if you still don't believe me, remember how your prospects got here.
 While B2B consideration content can be arrived at via web search, that's usually not how you're supposed to get there.